 The University of Notre Dame has had a presence in London since 1968 when the Law School opened a study abroad program in the city for its students.
 Notre Dame’s position in London was consolidated in 1981 with the acquisition of larger accommodation in Albermarle Street in Mayfair, enabling the Colleges of Arts & Letters, Business Administration, and Engineering to develop their own programs in London as well.
-The steady expansion of these programs created demand for more space, and so in July 1998 the London Centre moved into new premises at 1 Suffolk Street in St James’s.
+The steady expansion of these programs created demand for more space, and so in July 1998 the University moved into new premises at 1 Suffolk Street in St James’s.

 The first building on this site was erected in 1823 to provide accommodation for the new United University Club, an exclusive gentlemen's club for members of the universities of Oxford and Cambridge.
 As the club expanded larger premises were required, and so the entire property was re-built on a grander scale in 1906 according to the designs of the eminent Edwardian architect Reginald Blomfield.
 The need for further space resulted in the addition of an extension on the north side of the building in 1924 (once again under the supervision of Sir Reginald) and a smaller extension on the east side in 1939/40.